 The last term controls for the firm size effect.
 The size of the sales $Q$ is supposed to capture many size-related characteristics not represented by the terms above explained.
-For example, due to their high reputation or stronger bargaining power in the marketplace, larger firms may find foreign contracting partners more easily.
-On the other hand, however, larger firms may find more difficult to outsource their activities, as they are more likely to require higher quality or longer-term stable procurement.
+For example, due to their high reputation or stronger bargaining power in the marketplace, larger

 In a similar framework, Antras and Helpman (2003) show that the outsourcing is less active when the headquarter services is more important than manufactured components.
 However, these models are not the sole incomplete contract models of foreign outsourcing.
-For example, Grossman and Helpman (2002) draw a different prediction by focusing on partial monitoring of efforts.
+Grossman and Helpman (2002) focused on partial monitoring of efforts.
+Feenstra and Hanson (2003) estimated the effects of the relationship specificity on outsourcing by using processing trade data in Chinese regions.